xplosionmind/pise-notes.club/_notes/History of Economic Thought/Adam Smith.md

 - **Value in use**: the utility of owning a specific good
 - **Value in exchange**: the power of a commodity to purchase other goods, observed the market
 	- **market price**: the price <u>determined by demand and supply</u>, observed in the market in a certain period
-	- **natural price**
-		- a theoretical price, consisting of the reproduction conditions of the economy<span class="wtf">???</span>
-		- the price enabling workers to survive and firms to obtain sufficient profits in order to continue production in the future.<span class="wtf">???</span>
+	- **natural price**: the theoretical price corresponding to <u>the reproduction conditions of the economic system</u>: it is the price enabling workers to survive and firms to obtain sufficient profit to continue production in the future.
+Natural price can be measured in many ways, neither of which will lead Smith to satisfactory results.

 <br>